DevNatanael/DevNatanael/README.md

 ### Hi my name is Natanael 👋

+- 🧑‍💻 I'm a full stack developer, currently working at Tijuca Alimentos since 2021
-- 🔭 Currently working with reactjs, react-native and nodejs
+- 🔭 Currently working with Reactjs, React-native and Nodejs
+- 📚 I am a student of the computer science course at the University of Fortaleza (Unifor)
 - 🌱 Studying flutter

 <div>